Your Credit Score

 Start by working out how much you already have in savings, investments and pensions to put towards your retirement.
 Your pension provider or administrator should be able to give you an up-to-date statement of what your pension could be worth at the retirement age you originally selected.
 You can also find out what State Pension you’re entitled to.
 As a part of Lloyds Banking Group, Scottish Widows offers pensions and advice.
 See how they can further help you understand your options.

-On average, a person has 11 different jobs over the course of their working life .
-If you’ve been part of a pension scheme at each job, that means you could have pension pots all over the place.
-If you’ve been self-employed, you may have different pension pots depending on if you’ve worked for a company or pay into accounts privately.
-Combining some or all of your pension funds may be worth looking into.
+On average, a person will have multiple jobs over the course of their working life.
+If you’re part of a pension scheme at each job, that means you could end up with pension pots all over the place.
+If you’re self-employed, you may have different pension pots depending on if you’ve worked for a company or pay into accounts privately.

 Lloyds Bank plc.
 Registered office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.
 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.